AltSysrq/avalanche/platform-native/ABI.md

-The garbage collector needs to be informed of how certain regions of memory are interpreted, such as the stack, static storage, and allocated objects of a non-intrinsic type; this is accomplished with a _memory layout_ table, which is described under the `ava_memory_layout` structure in abi.h.
+The garbage collector needs to be informed of how certain regions of memory are interpreted, such as the stack, static storage, and allocated objects of a non-intrinsic type; this is accomplished with a _memory layout_ table, which is described under the `ava_immediate_physical_type` enum in abi.h.

 ## Stack Maps and Safepoints

 Functions which could result in a call into the memory management system must mantain a _stack map_ which allows the garbage collector to manipulate live variables that live on the call stack.
-The format of a frame of the stack map is described in the `ava_static_map` structure in abi.h.
+The format of a frame of the stack map is described in the `ava_stack_map` structure in abi.h.

-Functions do not normally initialise a `stack_map` directly.
-Rather, they pass the uninitialised `stack_map` along with `layout` and `callers_stack_map` to `ava_gc_push_local_heap` which takes care of initialising the header fields.
-This function returns the `stack_map` pointer itself.
-By using the return value instead of the declared `stack_map` itself, the call can be declared pure, allowing the optimiser to elide the call in functions or paths that do not need it.
+Upon entry, a function initialises its stack map itself as described on `ava_stack_map` in abi.h.

 The lower two bits of the `stack_map` pointer (a heap handle) passed into `ava_gc_push_local_heap` as the caller's stack map are used to tag what the